-We are experienced in handling nursing license issues and work with DOH, LARA and the Florida and Michigan Board of Nursing daily to resolve claims against nurses.
+We are experienced in handling nursing license issues and work with DOH, LARA and the Florida, Michigan, and Ohio Board of Nursing daily to resolve claims against nurses.
 Even if there is no dispute as to the allegations, our nursing board license defense attorneys can negotiate with the Board of Nursing on your behalf to minimize the damage to your nursing license.

 After the formal hearing, the ALJ will issue a Recommended Order to the Board of Nursing.
 The Board of Nursing will then issue a final order.
 The nurse has the opportunity to submit exceptions to BON if he/she disagrees with the ALJ’s Recommended Order.
 Once the final order is issued by the Board of Nursing, the nurse can file an appeal with the District Court of Appeals if he/she disagrees with the Board of Nursing’s final order.